AtanasovAtanas/pb-interactive-java/EN/01-Expressions-and-Statements/01-Variables.md

 * **type** (of the information preserved)
 * **value** (stored information)

 Each of the variables in Java has a name, a type and a value.

 Here is how we would declare a variable and assign it with a value at the same time:

 ```java
 int age = 25;
 ```
-**Variable** == named area of the computer memory
+**Variable** is named area of the computer memory.

-* Stores a value from a particular data type
+Stores a value from a particular data type.

-* Is accessible in the program by its name
+Accessible in the program by its name.

 Variables can be stored in the program's:
   * Operational memory - in the execution **stack**
   * Dynamic memory - in the **heap**
-[/slide]

-[slide]
-# Video

-[vimeo-video videoId="341522009" startTimeInSeconds="1040" endTimeInSeconds="1777" /]

 [/slide]